hugomaiavieira/Webservice-1.5/source/english.md

 The integration mechanism with Cielo E-commerce is simple, so that are necessary only an intermediate knowledge in programming language for Web, HTTP/HTTP requisitions and handling XML archive to implant Cielo E-commerce solution with success.

 Importantly to use this platform, the website must comply with safety rules or use the PCI certification.
-For questions about web security, please send email to: [e-seg@cielo.com.br](mailto:e-seg@cielo.com.br)
+For questions about web security, please send email to: [Segurança Web](mailto:e-seg@cielo.com.br).

 After conclude the registration and receive the instructions, you need to develop the integration using this documentation as a guide.
 Once the integration is completed, it’s necessary to fill the homologation form fully and then send it to Cielo E-commerce Web Support that will inform the secure key to the establishment.